 A cash advance on your credit card is an amount of cash borrowed against your credit limit.
 It's like withdrawing money from the ATM with your debit card, except the cash comes from your credit limit rather than your bank account balance.
 That means you have to pay it back with interest.
 Cash advance transactions can be performed by using your PIN at an ATM or by using a convenience check mailed by your credit card issuer.

 Though the names are similar, credit card cash advance are a little different from a payday cash advance loan taken with from a payday loan lender.
-The payday cash advance doesn't require a credit check and must be repaid directly to the payday lender, usually by your next payday.
+The payday cash advance generally doesn't require a traditional credit check and must be repaid directly to the payday lender, usually by your next payday.

 Your credit card cash advance is tied to your credit card (which required a credit check to be approved) and comes with the option to pay over a period of time as long as you make minimum payments.

 How Much Cash Can You Withdraw?

 Cost of a Cash Advance

 Cash advances don't have a grace period, meaning interest begins accruing on the balance as soon as the transaction is completed.
 This is true even when you pay your balance in full and start the billing cycle with a zero balance.
 You'll always pay a finance charge on a cash advance even if you pay it in full when your billing statement comes.
 To reduce the amount of interest you pay on a cash advance, pay it off as soon as possible, even if that means paying before your billing statement comes.

 In addition to the cash advance fee, you'll also be charged an ATM fee when you use an ATM for a credit card cash advance.